Fractal Elasticity along the straight line curve.

 This is by far my best idea; I have written it up in a working paper at my academia.edu and vixra, and named it: Quantum Mechanics, Information and Knowledge, all Aspects of Fractal Geometry and Revealed in an Understanding of Marginal Economics.

-I shall post the Abstract, followed by the original post, followed by the paper.
+I shall post the abstract, followed by the original post, and then the paper.
 I hope to have some collaborate and review my work in time.

 Abstract

-Fractal geometry is found universally and is said to be one of the best descriptions of our reality – from clouds and trees, to market price behaviour.
+Fractal geometry is found universally and is said to be one of the best descriptions of our reality – from clouds and trees to market price behaviour.
 As a fractal structure emerges – the repeating of a simple rule – it appears to share direct properties familiar to classical economics, including production, consumption, and equilibrium.
-This paper was an investigation into whether the mathematical principles behind ‘the market’ – known as marginalism – is an aspect or manifestation of a fractal geometry or attractor.
-Total and marginal areas (assumed to stand for utility) and the cost of production were graphed as the fractal grew and compared to a classical interpretation of diminishing marginal utility theory, and the market supply and demand.
-PED and PES was also calculated and analysed with respect to (iteration) time and decay.
-It was found the fractal attractor demonstrates properties and best models classical economic theory and from this it was deduced the market is a fractal attractor phenomenon where all properties are inextricably linked.
-The fractal, at equilibrium, appears to be a convergent – zeta function – series, able to be described by Fourier analysis, and involves Pi, i, e, 0, and 1 (of Euler’s identity) in one model.
+This paper investigated whether the mathematical principles behind ‘the market’ – known as marginalism – is an aspect or manifestation of a fractal geometry or attractor.
+Total and marginal areas (assumed to stand for utility) and the cost of production were graphed as the fractal grew and compared to a classical interpretation of diminishing marginal utility theory and the market supply and demand.
+PED and PES were also calculated and analysed with respect to (iteration) time and decay.
+It was found that the fractal attractor demonstrates properties and best models classical economic theory, and from this, it was deduced that the market is a fractal attractor phenomenon where all properties are inextricably linked.
+The fractal, at equilibrium, appears to be a convergent – zeta function – series, able to be described by Fourier analysis and involves Pi, i, e, 0, and 1 (of Euler’s identity) in one model.
 It also demonstrated growth, development, evolution and Say’s Law – production before consumption.
 Insights from the fractal on knowledge and knowing are also revealed, with implications on the question of what exactly is ‘science’ – and what is ‘art’?
-A connect between reality and quantum mechanics was identified.
-It was concluded marginal, classical economics is an aspect of a fractal geometry.
+A connection between reality and quantum mechanics was identified.
+It was concluded marginal classical economics is an aspect of fractal geometry.

 Keywords